A Forest for Us All

 Today, his land backs up against the 20,000+ acre Camel’s Hump State Park, and the peak of that iconic mountain can be seen, rising impressively to the north.
 Most of that land is conserved.
 Fred and Chris conserved their property with VLT in 2000.

 But Fred’s vision for the land goes beyond simply conserving it.
 He wants the land used for education, research, and careful recreation, including birding.
 “I don’t want it to just sit here,” he said.
 So last year, Fred donated the property outright—more than 450 acres—to VLT.

-One immediate plan is to hold a memorial bird walk annually, on his late wife’s birthday, August 29.
+One immediate plan is to hold an annual memorial bird walk, on his late wife’s birthday, August 29.
 It is hoped the walk can be open to the public starting next year, once we’re able to gather again.

 Plans include forestry workshops, research on the invasive insect, the emerald ash borer, a study on adapting the forest for climate change, work with other woodland owners and, of course, more birding events.